What Is The Definition Of Obsidian

 What Is the Definition of Obsidian?

 Obsidian is a naturally occurring volcanic glass that forms from the rapid cooling of fissile lava.
-And this igneous rock is characterized by its glossy, glassy texture and its ability to break with conchoidal fractures, creating sharp edges.
+This igneous rock is characterized by its glossy, glassy texture and its ability to break with conchoidal fractures, creating sharp edges.
+Practically speaking, the term "obsidian" originates from the Latin obsidiana, which refers to its discovery near Obsidius, a Roman explorer who encountered it in what is now Ethiopia.
 Unlike typical minerals, obsidian lacks a crystalline structure, making it an amorphous solid.
-It is commonly found in areas of recent volcanic activity and has been used by humans for thousands of years due to its unique properties.
-That's why the term "obsidian" originates from the Latin obsidiana, which refers to its discovery near Obsidius, a Roman explorer who encountered it in what is now Ethiopia.
-This article explores the definition of obsidian, its formation, properties, historical significance, and modern applications.
+Day to day, it is commonly found in areas of recent volcanic activity and has been used by humans for thousands of years due to its unique properties.
+This article explores the definition of obsidian, its formation, properties, historical significance, and modern applications Not complicated — just consistent.
+That's the whole idea..

 Properties of Obsidian